Ackintya/Ask-NITK/README.md

 # Ask NiTK

-Hey curious mind,
+Hey Fellow NITKians,
-This is an app in which is intended to be a replica of Quora,stackoverflow and gumtree to out best efforts using React, Redux, Node JS, Express Js, MongoDb, REST Api and little bit of AWS
+This is an app in which is intended to be a replica of Quora,stackoverflow and gumtree to out best efforts using React, Redux, Node JS, Express Js, MongoDb, REST Api and little bit of AWS.
+[Visit Website](https://asknitk.herokuapp.com/) to try out

 ## Features :